 Just like the title says, Content Marketing For Traffic and Sales not only teaches you how to generate more traffic with your content, it also teaches you the psychological principles that move people to take action and result in more sales for you.

 When pro copywriters write ads, they often convert like crazy.
 However, when you turn those ads off, the sales dry up.
-In this book, Daniel cleverly teaches you how to use these same principles the master copywriters use to make it rain, and apply it to your blog and email content.
+In this book, Daniel cleverly teaches you how to use these same principles the master copywriters use to make it rain, and apply them to your blog and email content.

 Being able to create content that attracts and moves people is not an easy thing to do.
 However, there is a science behind it that you can learn.

 Daniel also claims that by following his method you won’t need to write as much content.
-The reason is because content written with this method often goes viral and gets shared like crazy on the internet.
+The reason is that content is written with this method often goes viral and gets shared like crazy on the internet.
 When this happens, the traffic and sales keep coming, and Google gives you more kudos as a result of the engagement you’re getting.

-In my opinion, this book is a must-have for all content marketers and affiliate SEO’s.
+In my opinion, this book is a must-have for all content marketers and affiliate SEOs.

 You can get a copy of Content Marketing For Traffic And Sales here.